 When it comes to tourism, Fujino lives very much in the shadow of nearby Mount Takao.
 Takao, around an hour outside of Tokyo, is a beloved spot for Japanese, expats and tourists alike to soak up some of Japan’s rustic, charm.
 I’m told more people (roughly 2.6 million) climb Takao than any other mountain in the world each year.
 And that makes perfect sense—there’s some serious cultural heritage, it’s an easy climb, and the views can be spectacular.

-That’s why there are already so many great articles about spending a day at Takao.
+That’s why, for all those reasons and more, there are already so many great articles about spending a day at Takao.
 And if I had to guess, it’s why so few people take the extra two stops on the train (12 or so minutes) to discover Fujino.
 Here’s why they’re wrong not to.

 Fujino Art Village